Learnli23/Learnli/README.md

 About LearnLi
 LearnLi is a **digital learning platform** that allows students, teachers, and institutions to create, share, and access educational content.
 It supports **courses, eBooks, exams, and a content moderation system**, making online education **affordable, flexible, and accessible**.

-This open-source version of LearnLi allows developers, educators, and organizations like **UNICEF** to contribute and extend its capabilities.
+This open-source version of LearnLi allows developers, educators, and organizations to contribute and extend its capabilities.

 ---